 Wrong!
-What if we hold-up on the first Diamond trick and allow the \diamond Q to win the trick?
+What if we hold-up on the first Diamond trick and allow the Q to win the trick?
 At trick 2, we'll cover whatever West leads.
-If he plays the \diamond J we'll put the \diamond K on that, which East will cover with the \diamond A. If West leads a small Diamond we'll insert the \diamond 10, forcing the \diamond A and leaving the \diamond K as an established winner.
-Now if East leads them again he won't be tapping us and we can continue with our initial plan of pulling trumps and forcing out the \diamond A.
+If he plays the J we'll put the K on that, which East will cover with the A. If West leads a small Diamond we'll insert the 10, forcing the A and leaving the K as an established winner.
+Now if East leads them again he won't be forcing us and we can continue with our initial plan of pulling trumps and driving out the A.

 The key to this hand is not to allow yourself to get forced to ruff Diamonds in hand.
-If you cover the opening lead (put the K on the Q) you cannot recover - you will go down.
+If you cover the opening lead (put the A on the Q) you cannot recover - you will go down.
 It is an instructive deal.